MEDICAL SCHOOL INTERVIEW GUIDE — MEDICAL SCHOOLS — INDIVIDUAL MEDICAL SCHOOLS

 • Year 5: You will undertake five clinical placements, each seven weeks of “intensive clinical experience”.

-You can find more information about the programme structure and content on their website and within the course guide for 2022.
+You can find more information about the programme structure and content on their website.

 Teaching Hospitals / Clinical Partnerships